 Completing an extended canoe expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
 Groups navigate a variety of waterways such as lakes, rivers and swamps, as well as working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
 Traveling by canoe allows groups to go far past where motorboats operate and, once there, it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.

-Lake Superior is located on the southern edge of the massive Canadian Shield, a granite rock formation that runs from Minnesota to Hudson Bay and the Northwest Territories.
-The Superior Hiking Trail follows the northern shore of the lake from Duluth, Minnesota to Canada covering almost 300 miles along the low-lying Sawtooth Mountain range.
-Students spend four to six days hiking on the trail, meandering through dense boreal forest, offering awe-inspiring overlooks and plunges into pristine river valleys.
-Well-marked trails, designated campsites and challenging terrain make the Superior Hiking Trail a great introductory backpacking experience.
+On the southern edge of the massive Canadian Shield, a granite rock formation that runs from Minnesota to Hudson Bay and the Northwest Territories, sits the largest freshwater lake in the world: Lake Superior.
+The Superior Hiking Trail follows the northern shore of the lake from Duluth, Minnesota to Canada, covering almost 300 miles along the low-lying Sawtooth Mountain range.
+Students spend multiple days hiking on the trail, which meanders through dense boreal forest, offers awe-inspiring overlooks and plunges into pristine river valleys.
+Well-marked trails, designated campsites and challenging terrain make the Superior Hiking Trail a great backpacking experience for all skill levels.

-Looking out over the top of the boreal forest, the high ropes course is an incredible obstacle course set 30 feet in the air.
+Looking out over the top of the boreal forest and located 30 feet in the air, the high ropes course is incredible.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.
-All Outward Bound climbing experiences are carefully supervised and utilize safety systems that are compliant with national standards.

-Canoeing, backpacking and wilderness navigation techniques are great practice for the essential skills and habits that help prepare for new challenges at work, home and in the community.
-Outward Bound expeditions encourage students:
+Canoeing, backpacking and wilderness navigation techniques are great practice for the essential skills and habits that help prepare students for new challenges at work, home and in the community.
+Outward Bound expeditions encourage students to:

 Boundary Waters Canoe Area Wilderness (BWCAW)

-Established in 1964, the Boundary Waters Canoe Area Wilderness is a labyrinth of lakes and rock that has been specifically protected as a true American wilderness.
-No roads, power lines or motorized craft may enter its borders.
-Therefore, the Boundary Waters has changed little since its unveiling when the glaciers melted 10,000 years ago.
+Established in 1978, the Boundary Waters Canoe Area Wilderness (BWCAW) is a labyrinth of lakes and rocks that has been specifically protected as a true American wilderness.
+No roads, power lines, or motorized craft may enter its borders; therefore, the Boundary Waters wilderness has changed little since its unveiling when the glaciers melted 10,000 years ago.

-Over 1 million acres in size, the BWCAW extends 150 miles along the Canadian border.
+Over one million acres in size, the BWCAW extends 150 miles along the Minnesota/Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is a truly amazing place to experience the wilderness.
-The BWCAW contains portage-linked lakes and streams, interspersed with islands, forests and crags.
+It contains portage-linked lakes and streams, interspersed with islands, forests and crags.
 It has no piped water, prepared shelters or signs to point the way.
 Within these borders students can canoe, portage and camp in the spirit of the French-Canadian Voyageurs of 200 years ago.
 The Boundary Waters' paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure and challenge.

 Superior Hiking Trail

 The Superior Hiking Trail is a 296-mile footpath that largely follows the rocky ridgeline above Lake Superior on Minnesota's North Shore from Duluth to the Canadian border.
-Well-marked trails, campsites and challenging terrain make this a perfect way to start the trip while building teamwork, increasing endurance and gaining general outdoor skills to prepare for the canoe expedition.
-Shovel Point features towering 80- to 120-foot cliffs jutting right out of the lake.
-This dramatic site ensures memorable climbing for the novice and experienced rock climber alike.
+Well-marked trails, campsites and challenging terrain make this a perfect thru-hike destination.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.